 Asmodeus envied his brother, and hated all of the men who would enter heaven.
 In his anger, he swore vengeance against man and God alike.
-Reverence sent an eagle to circle the sky above Asmodeus as he wandered the earth, to warn mankind against Asmodeus’s coming vengeance.
+Reverence sent an eagle to circle the sky above Asmodeus as he wandered the earth to warn mankind against Asmodeus’s coming vengeance.

 Lady Willoughby seemed truly in her element.
 Her hair was powdered and curled and poufed into a magnificent pompadour, decorated with pearls and flowers.
-She wore a light cotton summer gown decorated with fairy roses, but made up for its seeming simplicity with a pannier so wide it seemed hardly able to pass through the library doors.
+She wore a light cotton summer gown embroidered with fairy roses, but made up for its seeming simplicity with a pannier so wide it seemed hardly able to pass through the library doors.

 She stopped walking while still some distance away, and curtsied deeply.
-The ladies all stopped at once, and curtsied in unison as though they were all her puppets on a single string.
+The ladies all stopped at once and curtsied in unison as though they were all her puppets on a single string.
 She stood quite still, blinking down at me expectantly, and it took me some time to realize that she could not approach me first at court.

 I almost laughed at the realization that I outranked Lady Willoughby, but I managed to keep a straight face as I stood.

 “Lady Willoughby,” I said, moving around my table and walking toward the gaggle of ladies.
 “It is good to see you again.”